James Watson, Francis Crick, Maurice Wilkins, and Rosalind Franklin

 The background for the work of the four scientists was formed by several scientific breakthroughs: the progress made by X-ray crystallographers in studying organic macromolecules; the growing evidence supplied by geneticists that it was DNA, not protein, in chromosomes that was responsible for heredity; Erwin Chargaff’s experimental finding that there are equal numbers of A and T bases and of G and C bases in DNA; and Linus Pauling’s discovery that the molecules of some proteins have helical shapes—arrived at through the use of atomic models and a keen knowledge of the possible disposition of various atoms.

 Of the four DNA researchers, only Rosalind Franklin had any degrees in chemistry.
 She was born into a prominent London banking family, where all the children—girls and boys—were encouraged to develop their individual aptitudes.
-She attended St. Paul’s Girls School, one of the few schools in London where girls were taught science.
-Then she proceeded to Newnham College, one of the women’s colleges at Cambridge University.
+She attended Newnham College, one of the women’s colleges at Cambridge University.
 She completed her degree in 1941 in the middle of World War II and undertook graduate work at Cambridge with Ronald Norrish, a future Nobel Prize winner.
 She resigned her research scholarship in just one year to contribute to the war effort at the British Coal Utilization Research Association.
 There she performed fundamental investigations on the properties of coal and graphite.
 She returned briefly to Cambridge, where she presented a dissertation based on this work and was granted a Ph.D. in physical chemistry.
-After the war, through a French friend, she gained an appointment at the Laboratoire Centrale des Services Chimiques de l’Etat in Paris, where she was introduced to the technique of X-ray crystallography and rapidly became a respected authority in this field.
+After the war, through a French friend, she gained an appointment at the Laboratoire Centrale des Services Chimiques de l’Etat in Paris, where she was introduced to the technique of X-ray crystallography (see video below) and rapidly became a respected authority in this field.
 In 1951 she returned to England to King’s College London, where her charge was to upgrade the X-ray crystallographic laboratory there for work with DNA.

 James Watson and Francis Crick with their DNA model at the Cavendish Laboratories in 1953.
 Photograph copyright A. Barrington Brown.
 To request permission to use this photo, please visit the Science Photo Library Web site at www.photoresearchers.com